youssefsafwat2/Travel-List/README.md

 - **Toggle Items**: Users can mark items as packed/unpacked.
 - **Delete Items**: Users can remove individual items from the list.
 - **Clear List**: Users can clear the entire packing list with confirmation.
+- **Sort List**: Users can sort the list by the input order, description, or packing status.

 ## Components